 If it is not possible to obtain prior approval in relation to the accepting of gifts or hospitality in accordance with paragraph 3.5(c) above (for instance because there is no advance warning of the gift and it would be offensive to decline the gift or hospitality), a Gifts / Hospitality Declaration Form should be completed as soon as reasonably practicable after the receipt of the gift or hospitality and such gift or hospitality should be recorded in the Group's Gift / Hospitality Register.
-In the case of a physical gift which exceeds the thresholds referred to above, the Group's Chief Executive Officer (or other officer authorised by the Group's Chief Executive Officer) shall determine whether it is permissible for the recipient to retain the gift.
-If it is deemed not to be permissible, the Group's Chief Executive Officer (or other officer authorised by the Group's Chief Executive Officer) shall determine whether the gift should be destroyed, allocated by way of lottery or what other action should take place in respect of the gift.
-The Group's Chief Executive Officer (or other officer authorised by the Group's Chief Executive Officer) shall not be entitled to keep such gift for themselves.
+In the case of a physical gift which exceeds the thresholds referred to above, the CEO (or other officer authorised by the CEO) shall determine whether it is permissible for the recipient to retain the gift.
+If it is deemed not to be permissible, the CEO (or other officer authorised by the CEO) shall determine whether the gift should be destroyed, allocated by way of lottery or what other action should take place in respect of the gift.
+The CEO (or other officer authorised by the CEO) shall not be entitled to keep such gift for themselves.